tlevine/conferences/strata-2014-socrata/abstract.md

 variety of datasets, discovers dataset taxonomies, and algorithmically integrates datasets with poor metadata.

 Prerequisite: You should be somewhat familiar with web APIs, database schemas, and basic statistics.
-You won't need to know very much, but you might have trouble following if you have absolutely no understanding of these topics.
+You won't need to know very much, but you might have trouble following if you haven't heard of these things before.